The Data on How To Ace Your Candidate Experience: Q&A with Gerry Crispin

 What is the very first thing leaders in corporate HR and recruitment should do to start improving their company’s candidate experience?

 The first thing you should do is listen to your audience.
 Stop reading articles about millennials and go talk to the real ones you are trying to hire!
 Ask questions.
 Study them.
 Get that data first.
 Don’t do anything before you do.

 Once you have done that listening, then you can start to assess the needs of different stakeholders – candidates, hiring managers, recruiters, other members of the talent acquisition team, business leaders – to see what changes might need to be made to your recruiting process.

 Want to dive into The Talent Board’s candidate experience data yourself?
-Download the 2014 CandE Results Report.
+Download the latest CandE Results Report.
 Curious about enrolling your company for the Candidate Experience Awards?
 Learn how to apply.